quicwg/ops-drafts/draft-ietf-quic-manageability.md

 The spin bit provides an additional method to measure per-flow RTT from observation points on the network path throughout the duration of a connection.
-Endpoint participation in spin bit signaling is optional in QUIC.
+Endpoint participation in spin bit signaling is optional and version-specific (see section 17.4 of {{?QUIC-TRANSPORT}}).
 That is, while its location is fixed in this version of QUIC, an endpoint can unilaterally choose to not support "spinning" the bit.
 Use of the spin bit for RTT measurement by devices on path is only possible when both endpoints enable it.